stevin-wilson/stevin-wilson.github.io/_posts/2021-01-03-flexdashboard-r.md

 ---
-title: 'Exploring Tensor functions in Pytorch'
+title: 'Flexdashboards in R'
-date: 2020-05-25
+date: 2021-01-03
 permalink: /posts/2021/flexdashboard-r/
 tags:
   - Flexdashboard
   - R
+  - Docker
+  - Docker Compose
+  - Shinyproxy
-  - ipl
+  - Heroku
 ---

 Dashboards have become quite popular recently because of their ability to summarize the data in an easy and inituitative manner.
 A prime example have been COVID-19 dashboards which have been quite powerful to keep track of the several metrics of COVID-19 cases, infections, recoveries and finally deaths etc., Flexdashboards are